microsoft/CNTK/bindings/python/examples/Notebooks/CNTK_102_FeedForward/CNTK_102_FeedForward.md

 # CNTK 102:  - Feed Forward Network with Simulated Data

 The purpose of this tutorial is to familiarize you with quickly combining components from the CNTK python library to perform a **classification** task.
-You may skip introduction, if you have already completed the Logistic Regression tutorial or are familiar with machine learning.
+You may skip *Introduction* section, if you have already completed the Logistic Regression tutorial or are familiar with machine learning.

 ## Introduction

 **Problem** (recap from the CNTK 101):

 A cancer hospital has provided data and wants us to determine if a patient has a fatal [malignant][] cancer vs. a benign growth.
-This is what is known as a classification problem.
+This is known as a classification problem.
 To help classify each patient, we are given their age and the size of the tumor.
 Intuititely, one can imagine that younger patients and/or patient with small tumor size are less likely to have malignant cancer.
-The data set simulates this application where the each observation is a patient represented as a dot where red color indicates malignant and blue indicates a benign disease Note: This is a toy example for learning, in real life there are large number of features from different data sources and doctors'  experience that play into classification of a patient.
+The data set simulates this application where the each observation is a patient represented as a dot where red color indicates malignant and blue indicates a benign disease.
+Note: This is a toy example for learning, in real life there are large number of features from different tests/examination sources and doctors'  experience that play into the diagnosis/treatment decision for a patient.

 <img src="https://www.cntk.ai/jup/cancer_data_plot.jpg", width=400, height=400>